Ayr Sketch Club is an inclusive, friendly group of talented amateur and professional artists from across Ayrshire.

 Founded in 1901, it has a long tradition of encouraging artistic pursuits in drawing and painting in a variety of media.
 It also comprises patrons* and lay (or non-painting) members, all of whom combine to promote the club and contribute to its artistic activities.

-The Club meets every Friday evening in Alloway Village Hall from the beginning of September until late March for a lively programme of constructive appraisals of its members’ work and including demonstrations from professional artists.
+The Club meets every Monday evening in Alloway Village Hall from the beginning of September until early May for a lively programme of constructive appraisals of its members’ work and including demonstrations from professional artists.
 Workshops and outdoor painting days also take place during the summer months.

 A well established schedule of exhibitions takes place across Ayrshire throughout the year at venues such as The Maclaurin Gallery, The Barony Centre in West Kilbride, Ayr Hospital and the Gallery at Culzean.
 For more information, see Events.